 - Simplicity For Consumers: Keeping the services design simple and intuitive with clear naming conventions and logical organization of functionalities contribute to simplicity.

-- Define the Essential Input information for Service Functionality: Identify and specify only the input information necessary to use the service.
+- Define the essential input information for service functionality: Identify and specify only the input information necessary to use the service.

-- SEAL services provide value added services based on 5G/5GA network capabilities (including 5G core and OAM.
-The SEAL services can be designed in the following way:

-- Application layer needs oriented

-- The application layer requirements on 5G system include data transmission performance optimization related, or information/resource related.
-An application layer needs-oriented API service can be designed to provide certain optimization on the performance of the transmission of application data (e.g., Reducing latency, or improving reliability), or providing the information (e.g., network statues) which is required by application(s).
+- SEAL services provide value added services based on 5G/5GA network capabilities (including 5G core and OAM).
+The SEAL services are designed in a per Application layer requirements on 5G system oriented way.
+The application layer requirements on 5G system include data transmission performance optimization related, or information/resource related.
+An application layer requirements-oriented API service can be designed to provide certain optimization on the performance of the transmission of application data (e.g., Reducing latency, or improving reliability), or providing the information (e.g., network statues) which is required by application(s).

 NOTE: Application layer needs-oriented service(s) should be proposed with the justification of the use case(s) for the requirements.

-The APIs defined according to the following API guidelines should be met:
+The APIs defined according to the following API guidelines should be complied:

-Complies with (or adapts to) the API paradigm used by application.
+- Comply with (or adapt to) the API paradigm used by application.

-Minimize unnecessary attributes to simplify the use and avoid error of testing.
+- Minimize unnecessary attributes to simplify the use and avoid error of testing.

 8.1.2.2 Solution evaluation